 On-play pay 1 gauge deal 1 damage.
 Qinus Axia as a Size 2 for Skull Warriors.
 Legit.

-I didn't know childhood
+I didn't know childhood hurt this much |

 Yamigitsune gives advantage, Setsujishi gives gauge, and now we get a new Yamigitsune.
 Boy Transformation, Yamigitsune is a Size 0 that costs 1 gauge to call, has kinda whatever stats, but it really doesn't matter.
 That ability is pretty heinous.
 Every time a Skull Warrior deals damage to an opponent, you can put that monster to the drop zone and then deal even more damage equal to the Size of that monster.